 It’s best to know that for small businesses to stay relevant, they need to re-strategize their marketing strategy and update those strategies often.

-You need to be thoughtful in your content marketing strategy in any business arena.
+You need to be thoughtful in your content ideas and content marketing strategy in any business arena.

 Providing steps that will guide you to create efficient content marketing strategies without spending too much is the goal of your content marketing strategy.